-Aligning with our recent post on the water crisis in Brazil, this week’s sustainability challenge is about reducing water use at home.
+This week’s sustainability challenge is about reducing water use at home.
 Why care about water use?
-Although water covers 71% of the earth’s surface, 96.5% of this water is salt water.
-Water is also required for almost all activities: daily activities such as drinking and showering as well as to produce the clothes, food, and the electricity we consume.
+Water is required for almost all activities such as drinking and showering as well as to produce the clothes, food, and the electricity we consume.

 For those of us who haven’t experienced water scarcity, such as living in drought conditions and/or due to water pollution, it may be hard to imagine that water can be limited in supply and how much we rely on it.
 The reality is that water scarcity exists all over the world and will only get worse with climate change.
 Climate change will impact areas differently, but research and tools, such as World Resources Institute’s interactive risk map, are helping companies and governments better understand water risk and use less water for industrial and agricultural activities.